ricmzn/dcs-hemmecs/README.md

 A: Not yet, sorry.
 It would need to ouput the image to a compositor layer such as SteamVR instead of a desktop window.

 # Known issues

+* The application may hang in the background after closing it

 * The code is bad and it doesn't deal with any edge cases, occupied ports, multi-monitor support, etc